Wisconsin Medicare Advantage Plans

 Medicare Advantage Plans might also change the network coverage from year to year, so always check to make certain your primary care doctor is still part of the network.

-In most rural areas, it's especially important to verify that the network you prefer includes a wide variety of specialists in your area.
-Should you choose to switch over to a different Medicare Advantage plan for 2018, undoubtedly check the medical provider network prior to making any changes.
+In most rural areas, it’s especially important to verify that the network you prefer includes a wide variety of specialists in your area.
+Should you choose to switch over to a different Medicare Advantage plan, undoubtedly check the medical provider network prior to making any changes.

-If provider networks in your current area are especially thin for 2018, consider converting to a non-network type of Medicare Advantage plan such as a Private Fee-for-Service (PFFS) plan or a PPO.
+If provider networks in your current area are especially thin, consider converting to a non-network type of Medicare Advantage plan such as a Private Fee-for-Service (PFFS) plan or a PPO.

 With PPOs (Preferred Provider Organization), you can easily use out-of-network providers although you will likely pay extra to do so.
 PFFS plans may or may not come with a network; the plans that do have networks typically also charge you extra to use out-of-network providers.